We are currently following an adapted curriculum to support our children through this time of uncertainty. We have made the following changes:

 To develop and support children's learning, the application of skills and knowledge in different contexts and to promote a healthy attitude to learning, years 1-6 participate in Golden Time for 1 hour at the end of each week.
 We also take advantage of significant anniversaries and events, as well as one-off links and offers, to enhance and ensure that our curriculum is relevant to our children.

 There is a requirement for schools to make their curriculum, content and approach, by academic year and by subject, available online.
-We recognise that this is a lot of complex information and parents are encouraged to speak to class teachers, Assistant Heads or the site Every Child Matters Coordinator (ECMC) as their first point of reference for any queries.
+We recognise that this is a lot of complex information and parents are encouraged to speak to class teachers, Year Group Leads (YGL) or the site Every Child Matters Coordinator (ECMC) as their first point of reference for any queries.

 Please see the class teacher if you require information on the current curriculum and this term's school trips.